xreaptory/AI-Integrated-Crawler/README.md

 - Always review the target website's terms of service before crawling.
 - Increase the delay slider if you plan to crawl larger sites to avoid overloading servers.
 - For offline usage, run the script once while connected to download the embedding model.
+- The OpenAI summariser is optional: leave the key blank if you prefer to rely solely on the local heuristic filters.